prisma/prisma/docs/core/connectors/postgresql.md

 ### Connecting via sockets

 To connect to your PostgreSQL database via sockets, you must add a `host` field as a _query parameter_ to the connection string (instead of setting it as the `host` part of the URI).
-The value of this parameter then must point to the directory that contains the socket, e.g.: `postgresql://user:password@/database?host=/var/run/postgresql/`.
+The value of this parameter then must point to the directory that contains the socket, e.g.:
+`postgresql://user:password@localhost/database?host=/var/run/postgresql/`
+Note that `localhost` is required, the value itself is ignored and can be anything.

-Learn more in this [GitHub issue](https://github.com/prisma/prisma2/issues/525).
+Learn more in this [GitHub issue](https://github.com/prisma/prisma-client-js/issues/437#issuecomment-592436707).